UK Cyber Security Legislation

 Who Does the Cyber Security and Resilience Bill Apply To?

-Part 2, Chapter 1 of Bill 329 significantly expands the scope of cybersecurity regulation beyond traditional critical infrastructure.
+Part 2, Chapter 1 of HL Bill 32 significantly expands the scope of cybersecurity regulation beyond traditional critical infrastructure.
 Section 9 brings MSPs into scope, Section 4 designates data centres, Section 6 covers load controllers, and Section 12 enables critical supplier designation.

 Managed Service Providers